 Let the granola cool completely.
 The cooling process makes the baked mixture stick together, so you get these heavenly clusters when breaking it up.

 Want to add dried fruits or chocolate chips?
 Add them after you baked the granola mixture because the baking process would dry out the fruit too much and melt the chocolate.

 - 250 g rolled oats (2 cups)

-- Preheat the oven to 160°C (325°F).
+- Preheat the oven to 160°C (325°F) and line a baking pan (20x26cm / 10x14 inches) with parchment paper.
 Melt the coconut oil on low heat in the microwave or on the stove.

-- Measure oats, hazelnuts, almonds and cinnamon, put in a bowl and combine.
-Add melted coconut oil, honey and vanilla extract and stir well until all the dry ingredients are well coated in the wet ingredients.
+- In a bowl mix oats, hazelnuts, almonds and cinnamon.
+Add melted coconut oil, honey and vanilla extract.
+Stir well until all the dry ingredients are well coated in the wet ingredients.

-- Line a baking pan (about 26×26 cm/10×14 inches) with baking paper and pour in the mixture.
-Slightly push down with the back of a spoon or your fingers to create an even layer and bake for 20-25 minutes until slightly browned.
+- Transfer the mixture to the baking pan and push down with the back of a spoon or your fingers to create an even layer.
+Bake for 18-20 minutes until golden.

 - Swap regular oats with gluten-free oats if needed.

 - Make sure to use rolled oats not steel-cut oats or the quick cooking option.